DarioRepoRuler/synthetic_data/README.md

 <h1 align="center">
 Synthetic data generation for robopose
 </h1>
 This repo provides a synthetic data generation tool utilizing isaac sim.
-It is specifically designed to provide trainig data for robopose.
+It is specifically designed to provide training data for robopose.
 Robopose estimates a robot's state, which includes the 6D pose of an anchor together with the joint positions using only a RGB image.
-In order to train the robopose network many images are needed with various conditions which can be achieved more easily by synthtic data.
+In order to train the robopose network many images are needed with various conditions which can be achieved more easily by synthetic data.
 However the ground truth needed for this network are the camera to robot transformation, the joint positions, 3d keypoints(of every base) and the 2D projected keypoints.

 <br />
 This repo takes a robot (ABB IRB120 per default) randomizes its joint positions within the limits and captures the ground truth data for the robopose network.
-To achieve a better synthetic to real world performence of the network various randomizations are implemented in the data such as domain randomization of the background, distractors, randomizations of light sources(position and color).
+To achieve a better synthetic to real world performance of the network various randomizations are implemented in the data such as domain randomization of the background, distractors, randomizations of light sources(position and color).

 ![synthetic_data](/doc_img/synthetic_new.gif)
 ## Setup